Insights for AWS partners

 How satisfied are partner employees?

-Professionals working for AWS partners and ISVs are largely happy in their roles—66% say they’re satisfied with their job, up from 63% in our previous survey.
+Of the professionals working for AWS partners and ISVs that we surveyed, 56% say they’re satisfied with their job, down from 66% in our previous survey.

-While 58% (down from 65%) are satisfied with their salary, the proportion of professionals unhappy with their pay has decreased from 13% to 10%.
+We also found that 44% (down from 58% last time out) are satisfied with their salary, while the proportion of professionals unhappy with their pay has increased from 10% to 33%.

 Demand for partner services